Raniconduh/cscroll/README.md

 Files will be highlighted and shown with an identifier in correspondence to the file type.
 If compiled with icons and the icons option is set, a nerd icons corresponding the file file type will be shows to its left.

+Default configurations can be specified in the [config file](#config-file).
+These will be overwritten by any flags passed or through the `set` command but will persist in the file.

 #### Colors & Identifiers:

 * Red, `?`: Unknown File